Evan Smith (American football)

 Evan Blake Smith (formerly Dietrich-Smith; born July 19, 1986) is an American former professional football player who was a center in the National Football League (NFL).
 He played college football for the Idaho State Bengals.
 Smith played in the NFL with the Green Bay Packers, Seattle Seahawks, and Tampa Bay Buccaneers.
-As a member of the Packers, he won Super Bowl XLV against the Pittsburgh Steelers.
+He won Super Bowl XLV as a member of the Packers.

 Early life

 Smith grew up in Salinas, California.
 He attended and played high school football at Salinas High School.
 He also attended Buena Vista Middle School.